Azure070/ElectronicComponentsAI/README.md

 ## The Algorithm

-This model was created on Jetson Nano and trained on a dataset of electrolytic capacitors, integrated circuits, leds, potentiometers, resistors, semiconductor diodes, and transistors.
+This retrained ResNet-18 model was created on Jetson Nano and trained on a dataset of electrolytic capacitors, integrated circuits, leds, potentiometers, resistors, semiconductor diodes, and transistors.
 It uses an imagenet.py program to classify each component

 ## Running this project